Superannuation

 • GESB Super – A taxed accumulation scheme.
 The open default fund for most State public sector employees since 16 April 2007.

 • West State Super – An untaxed* accumulation scheme.
-The default fund for most State public sector employees effective July 1992 to 15 April 2007, when closed to new members.
+The default fund for most State public sector employees effective July 1992 to 15 April 2007, before it closed to new members.

 • Retirement Income – Term Allocated Pension – closed to new members in 2007.